-First, this Court should grant certiorari because the Fifth Circuit's disregard for the exercise of prosecutorial discretion ignores this Court's recognition that "the decision to prosecute is particularly ill-suited to judicial review," because "[s]uch factors as the strength of the case, the prosecution's general deterrence Government's enforcement priorities, and the case's relationship to the Government's overall enforcement plan are not readily susceptible to the kind of analysis the courts are competent to undertake."
+First, the Fifth Circuit's disregard for the exercise of prosecutorial discretion ignores this Court's recognition that "the decision to prosecute is particularly ill-suited to judicial review," because "[s]uch factors as the strength of the case, the prosecution's general deterrence value.
+Government's enforcement priorities, and the case's relationship to the Government's enforcement plan are not readily susceptible to the kind of analysis the courts are competent to undertake."
 Wayte v.
-United States, 470 U.S. 598, 607 (1985).
-Such judicial disregard of the proper exercise of prosecutorial discretion violates basic policy imperatives.
-Because prosecutorial discretion plays a crucial role in the interplay between prosecutors, courts, and legislatures to ensure fair and equitable application of the criminal laws, interfering with such discretion prevents the appropriate actors in the criminal justice system from ensuring that charges and sentences are tailored to the circumstances of the particular individual.
-Indeed, state and federal legislatures often design punishment schemes to account for the exercise of prosecutorial discretion, recognizing that such exercise will mitigate what otherwise could be unduly harsh punishments.
+United States, 470 U.S. 598.
+607 (1985).
+Because prosecutorial discretion plays a crucial role in the interplay between prosecutors, courts, and legislatures to ensure fair and equitable application of the criminal laws, interfering with such discretion prevents the appropriate actors in the criminal justice system from ensuring that charges and sentences are tailored circumstances of the particular individual.
+Indeed, and federal legislatures often punishment schemes to account for the exercise of prosecutorial discretion, recognizing that such exercise will mitigate what otherwise could be unduly harsh punishments.
+The government's characterization of section 851's requirements as merely "procedural" inappropriately denigrates the critical role that prosecutorial discretion plays in determining appropriate punishments misdemeanor recidivists under federal law.
 Further, encroaching upon prosecutorial discretion creates uncertainty about the consequences of convictions, undermining prosecutors' ability to secure plea dispositions.
-Countermanding prosecutorial discretion prosecutors' compromises ability to secure cooperation of offenders necessary for the disposal of cases, thereby impeding the proper punishment of the most culpable offenders.
+Countermanding prosecutorial discretion also compromises prosecutors' ability to secure the cooperation of offenders necessary for the disposal of cases, thereby impeding the proper punishment of the most culpable offenders.